- My NYPL

 PERSI - The PERiodical Source Index

-A subject index covering more than 6,500 genealogy and local history periodicals since 1800.
+An index covering more tghan 6,500 genealogy and local history periodicals since 1800, searchable by family name, locality, and subject.

 Philanthropy In/Sight is an interactive mapping tool that combines the Foundation Center's data on grantmakers and their grants with familiar Google maps to tell the story of philanthropy.
 Choosing from a wide range of customization options, you can quickly create maps that reveal patterns of giving and funding relationships.